lalewis7/palettehub/README.md

 ### React app

 The website was made using [Create-react-app](https://create-react-app.dev/) along with [React Bootstrap](https://react-bootstrap.netlify.app/) using [Bootstrap 5](https://getbootstrap.com/) for UI design.
 For more information checkout `/client/web`.

-## REST API

-The REST API uses the [Java Spring Boot Framework](https://spring.io/projects/spring-boot) using [Maven](https://maven.apache.org/) for dependency management.
-Unit tests are setup with [Testcontainers](https://testcontainers.com/).
-For more information checkout  `/rest_api`.

 ## MySQL